Accelerating vRAN and O-RAN with SIMD: Architectural Perspectives and Performance Evaluation: Acknowledgement

 \begin{IEEEbiographynophoto}{}

-\textbf{Jaebum Park} (Student Member, IEEE) received the B.S. in Electrical and Electronic Engineering from Yonsei University, Seoul, South Korea in 2015 and the M.S. in Electrical and Electronic Engineering from the Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea in 2017.
-From 2017 to 2024, he worked in the 6G research team at Samsung Research, Seoul, South Korea.
-He is currently pursuing a Ph.D. in electrical and computer engineering at UC San Diego, CA, USA.
-His research interests include advanced MIMO transceiver algorithms, radio-over-fiber for distributed MIMO, wireless communications at upper-midband frequencies, and next-generation RAN architectures. \end{IEEEbiographynophoto}
+\textbf{Jaebum Park} (Student Member, IEEE) received the B.S. degree from Yonsei University, Seoul, South Korea in 2015 and the M.S. degree from the Korea Advanced Institute of Science and Technology (KAIST), Daejeon, South Korea in 2017, both in Electrical and Electronic Engineering.
+From 2017 to 2024, he was with the 6G research team at Samsung Research, Seoul, South Korea.
+He is currently pursuing the Ph.D. degree with the Department of Electrical and Computer Engineering, University of California at San Diego, CA, USA.
+His research interests include advanced MIMO transceiver algorithms, energy-efficient MIMO techniques for next-generation RAN architectures, and digital predistortion. \end{IEEEbiographynophoto}

 \begin{IEEEbiographynophoto}{}

 \textbf{Chan-Byoung Chae} (Fellow, IEEE) is an Underwood Distinguished Professor and Lee Youn Jae Fellow (Endowed Chair Professor) with the School of Integrated Technology at Yonsei University, Seoul, South Korea.
 He is also the Chief Scientific Officer (CSO) of SensorView, Ltd. He is the author of \emph{Signal Processing Engineering: An Intuitive Approach} (Springer, 2026) and has co-authored more than 200 journal papers.
 He has received several awards from CES, IEEE Communications Society (ComSoc), IEEE Signal Processing Society (SPS), and IEEE Vehicular Technology Society (VTS).
 He is an elected member of the National Academy of Engineering of Korea. \end{IEEEbiographynophoto}